CarsonShively/CarsonShively/README.md

 Computer Science student at Arizona State University focused on both applied and theoretical machine learning.

-I'm especially interested in new ways deep learning and self-supervised learning architectures can be adapted to better fit specific tasks.
+I'm especially interested in new ways deep learning and self-supervised learning architectures can be adapted to better fit more specific tasks.

 ### Featured projects